-What it looks like: You get an email, phone call or text from someone purporting to be from the title or escrow company with instructions on where to wire your escrow funds.
+Here’s how it works: You get an email, phone call or text from someone purporting to be from the title or escrow company with instructions on where to wire your escrow funds.
 Fraudsters set up fake websites that appear similar to the title or lending company you’re working with, making it seem like the real deal.
-Scammers use spoofing tactics to make phone numbers, websites and email addresses appear familiar, but one number or letter is off — an easy thing to miss at first glance, explains Melinda Opperman, chief relationship officer at Credit.org, a nonprofit credit counseling agency.
+Scammers use spoofing tactics to make phone numbers, websites and email addresses appear familiar.
+But in these cases, one number or letter is often off — an easy thing to miss at first glance, explains Melinda Opperman, chief relationship officer at Credit.org, a nonprofit credit counseling agency.

-So, you follow the wire instructions and assume all is well when, in fact, you’ve just become the latest victim of escrow fraud.
+If you blindly follow the wire instructions and assume all is well, you may find that you’ve just become the latest victim of escrow fraud.
 The scammers?
 They’ve withdrawn the funds from an offshore account somewhere and are sailing into the sunset with your hard-earned money.
 Meanwhile, you have few options for retrieving it.

-How to protect yourself: Before you send money to a third party, go back to the original documents you received from your lender and call the phone numbers listed there to verify the wiring instructions you received.
-Never click on email or text links, or send money online, without verifying wire instructions with a live person on the phone from a number that you’ve called and verified, Opperman says.
+Before you send money to a third party, go back to the original documents you received from your lender and call the phone numbers listed there to verify the wiring instructions you received.
+Never click on email or text links, or send money online, without verifying wire instructions with a live person on the phone from a number that you’ve called and verified, says Opperman.

 Be wary of any email or text requesting a change to wiring instructions you already have, adds Odeta Kushi, deputy chief economist with First American Financial Corporation.
-Always confirm the escrow account number before wiring money, and call your settlement agent to verify the transfer of the funds immediately after you’re done, Kushi recommends.
+Always confirm the escrow account number before wiring money, and call your settlement agent to verify the transfer of the funds immediately after you’re done, she says.

-What it looks like: Loan flipping is when a predatory lender persuades a homeowner to refinance their mortgage repeatedly, often borrowing more money each time.
-The scammer charges high fees and points with each transaction, and homeowners get stuck with higher loan payments they can’t afford after being duped into borrowing most of their home’s equity, Opperman says.
+Loan flipping is when a predatory lender persuades a homeowner to refinance their mortgage repeatedly, often borrowing more money each time.
+Opperman explains that the scammer charges high fees and points with each transaction, and homeowners get stuck with higher loan payments they can’t afford after being duped into borrowing most of their home’s equity.

-Seniors with memory impairment are especially vulnerable to these scams because they have significant home equity and might not realize they’re being taken advantage of, Opperman says.
+Seniors with memory impairment are especially vulnerable to these types of scams because they often have significant home equity and might not realize they’re being taken advantage of, Opperman adds.
 Predatory lenders convince homeowners they can help them find a better loan product or use a cash-out refinance to pay for home renovations to make their homes more accessible as they age in place.

-How to protect yourself: Elderly homeowners who have cognitive issues should involve a trusted relative or friend in any key financial discussion, especially about any decisions related to their mortgage.
+Elderly homeowners who have cognitive issues should involve a trusted relative or friend in any key financial discussion, especially about decisions related to their mortgage.
 If you’ve recently completed a mortgage refinance, it’s usually not in your best interest to do another transaction right away, Opperman says.

 If predatory lenders are actively seeking you out and you haven’t requested their help, that’s another warning sign that something is off.
 Work only with known banks or lenders, and question all fees and penalties presented to you, Opperman says.
-Lenders are required to provide loan estimates and closing disclosures that list all fees and third-party costs; review these documents carefully, or have a trusted adviser do this, if you’re refinancing your mortgage.
+Lenders are required to provide loan estimates and closing disclosures that list all fees and third-party costs.
+Review these documents carefully, or have a trusted adviser do so, if you’re refinancing your mortgage.

 3. Foreclosure relief

-What it looks like: Homeowners who fall on hard times and get behind on their mortgage payments can become desperate to save their homes.
-That’s when scammers, who have access to public records of homes in preforeclosure, swoop in with offers of foreclosure relief to capitalize on homeowners’ vulnerability, Opperman says.
+Homeowners who fall on hard times and get behind on their mortgage payments can become desperate to save their homes.
+That’s when unscrupulous scammers, using public records of homes in preforeclosure, swoop in with offers of foreclosure relief to capitalize on the victims’ vulnerability, Opperman says.

 “Scammers will claim that they can help homeowners save their homes and reduce their mortgage payments for a large, upfront fee,” Opperman says, “but they often leave our clients in worse financial shape.”

 In the wake of financial challenges caused by the pandemic, foreclosure relief scams are on the rise.
-While the government has worked to address those issues, and many banks have taken additional steps to help distressed borrowers, criminals are still capitalizing on fear, including offering to negotiate with your lender for a fee, or asking you to pay them directly while they work to sort out your situation.
+While the government has worked to address these issues, and many banks have taken additional steps to help distressed borrowers, criminals are still capitalizing on fear.
+This might include offering to negotiate with your lender for a fee, or asking you to pay them directly while they work to sort out your situation.

-What it looks like: Scammers post property rental ads on Craigslist or social media to lure in unsuspecting renters, sometimes using photos from other listings.
+Scammers frequently post property rental ads on Craigslist or social media to lure in unsuspecting renters, sometimes using photos from other listings.
 The scammers, who have no connection to the property or its owner, will ask for an upfront payment to let you see the property or hold it as a deposit.
-In reality, they’re just looking to get quick cash through nefarious means.
+In reality, they’re just looking to get quick cash through nefarious means — and they often succeed.

-Use a check (never cash) to make a payment so you have an automatic receipt of it, Durosko advises.
+Use a check, never cash, to make any payment so you have an automatic receipt of it, Durosko advises.
 Finally, always insist on speaking with the property owner before signing a contract or making a payment if someone says they’re representing the owner.
 If someone claims to be a real estate agent, ask to see their license and take a picture of it so you can confirm the information online through your state’s division of real estate licensing, Durosko says.

-This happens all the time: The Better Business Bureau received around 13,000 complaints and negative reviews about moving companies in 2019.
-The wave of moving scams is so bad that two companies — Mayflower and United Van Lines — launched MoveRescue, an effort to help protect those who are moving and provide help to those who have been scammed.
+Unfortunately, this kind of thing happens all the time: The Better Business Bureau (BBB) receives an average of 13,000 complaints and negative reviews about moving companies every year.
+The wave of moving scams is so bad that two leading companies — Mayflower and United Van Lines — launched MoveRescue, an effort to help protect those who are moving and provide help to those who have been scammed.

-How to protect yourself: Moving is expensive, so it can be tempting to go with the most affordable offer to transport your belongings.
-This is an area, though, where you can’t simply shop based on the price.
+Moving is expensive, and it can be tempting to simply go with the most affordable offer to transport your belongings.
+This is an area, though, where you can’t shop solely based on price.
 Ask the moving company for their license number, and see if any complaints have been lodged with the Federal Motor Carrier Safety Administration (a division of the U.S. Department of Transportation).

-The BBB also recommends getting three in-person or virtual quotes from different companies; if a company simply gives you a quote over the phone, it’s a red flag.
+Check them out with the BBB, too.
+The BBB also recommends getting three in-person or virtual quotes from different companies; if a company gives you a quote over the phone, it says, that’s a red flag.
 Lastly, avoid giving any large chunk of money in advance.
 While a small deposit is normal to reserve the movers, reputable companies will not require full payment until the job is actually completed.